decred/dcrdata/README.md

 set with `-C`, the "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.

+## System Hardware Requirements

+The time required to sync in "full" mode varies greatly with system hardware and software configuration.
+The most important factor is the storage medium on the database machine.
+An SSD (preferably NVMe, not SATA) is strongly recommended if you value your time and system performance.

+### "lite" Mode (SQLite only)

+Minimum:

+* 1 CPU core
+* 2 GB RAM
+* HDD with 4GB free space

+### "full" Mode (SQLite and PostgreSQL)

+These specifications assume dcrdata and postgres are running on the same machine.

+Minimum:

+* 1 CPU core
+* 4 GB RAM
+* HDD with 60GB free space

+Recommend:

+* 2+ CPU cores
+* 7+ GB RAM
+* SSD (NVMe preferred) with 60 GB free space

+If PostgreSQL is running on a separate machine, the minimum "lite" mode requirements may be applied to the dcrdata machine, while the recommended "full" mode requirements should be applied to the PostgreSQL host.

-## dcrdata daemon
+## dcrdata Daemon

-The root of the repository is the `main` package for the dcrdata app, which has several components including:
+The root of the repository is the `main` package for the `dcrdata` app, which has several components including:

 1. Block explorer (web interface).
-1. Blockchain monitoring and data collection.
+2. Blockchain monitoring and data collection.
-1. Mempool monitoring and reporting.
+3. Mempool monitoring and reporting.
-1. Data storage in durable database (sqlite presently).
+4. Database backend interfaces.
-1. RESTful JSON API over HTTP(S).
+5. RESTful JSON API (custom and Insight) over HTTP(S).

 ### Block Explorer

 After dcrdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
 This means it starts a web server listening on IPv4 localhost, port 7777.
 Both the interface and port are configurable.
-The block explorer and the JSON API are both provided by the server on this port.
+The block explorer and the JSON APIs are both provided by the server on this port.
 See [JSON REST API](#json-rest-api) for details.

-Note that while dcrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as nginx.
-See sample-nginx.conf for an example nginx configuration.
+Note that while dcrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as Nginx ("engine x").
+See sample-nginx.conf for an example Nginx configuration.

-A new auxillary database backend using PostgreSQL was introduced in v0.9.0 that provides expanded functionality.
-However, initial population of the database takes additional time and tens of gigabytes of disk storage space.
-Thus, dcrdata runs by default in a reduced functionality mode that does not require PostgreSQL.
+To save time and tens of gigabytes of disk storage space, dcrdata runs by default in a reduced functionality ("lite") mode that does not require PostgreSQL.
 To enable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--pg` switch.

 ### JSON REST API

 The API serves JSON data over HTTP(S). **All API endpoints are currently prefixed with `/api`** (e.g. `http://localhost:7777/api/stake`).
+The Insight API endpoints (not described in this section) are prefixed with `/insight/api`.

 #### Endpoint List